 Binding financial agreements need to be carefully drafted to ensure they consider any structures in place, such as family trusts, companies and self-managed super funds, as well as tax implications and any other obligations.

-The agreement must be drafted to ensure it meets all of the many legal requirements and in a way that means it will be upheld in the future if challenged.
-If your partner has asked you to sign a binding financial agreement, you must obtain independent legal advice before you sign.
+The prenuptial greement must be drafted to ensure it meets all of the many legal requirements and in a way that means it will be upheld in the future if challenged.
+If your partner has asked you to sign a binding financial agreement, you must obtain independent legal advice, preferably from a lawyer specialising in family law, before you sign.

 Don’t wait until just before your wedding!
 Allow several months for the agreement to be drafted, reviewed and signed by both you and your partner.